-We have introduced an ontology based information system, which is a couple consisting of: the information system S, and the ontology O. The ontology contains the actions, and the influence $I{i,j}$ they have on S. Actions ontology is used as a postprocessing tool in action rules discovery.
-The influence $I{i,j}$ shows the correlations among classification attributes triggered off by actions.
-If the candidate action rules are not in agreement with the actions, then they are not classified as action rules.
-However, if the actions ontology does not show all the interactions between classification attributes, then still some of the resulting action rules may fail when tested on real data.
+We introduce an ontology as a post-processing step in action rules discovery.
+An ontology based information system is a pair consisting of the information system S and the ontology O. The ontology shows the relationships between G-actions and atomic action sets they trigger.
+Actions ontology is used as a post-processing tool in action rules discovery.
+If the candidate action rules are not in agreement with G-actions, then they are not classified as action rules.
+However, if the ontology O does not contain all the interactions between G-actions and the atomic action sets, then still some of the resulting action rules may fail when tested on real data.